scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Misconfigurations, such as an erroneous path policy, may suppress some paths.
 However, as long as an alternative path exists, communication is possible.
 In addition, while the control plane is responsible for creating new paths, it does not invalidate existing paths.
 The latter function is handled by end hosts upon detecting failures or eventually receiving a SCMP message from the data plane.
-This separation of control and data plane prevents the control plane from cutting off an existing communication and prevents the control plane from having a global kill-switch.
+This separation of control and data plane prevents the control plane from cutting off an existing communication or having a global kill-switch.
-In addition, while the control plane is responsible for creating new paths, it does not invalidate existing paths.
-The latter function is handled by end hosts upon detecting failures or eventually receiving a SCMP message from the data plane.
-This separation of control and data plane prevents the control plane from cutting off an existing communication.

 ### Required Dependencies